sanderlab/alignmentviewer/README.md

 Protein multiple sequence alignment visualization & analysis

 # Installation

-AlignmentViewer runs completely in the server.
+AlignmentViewer runs completely locally.
 There is no installation beyond downloading the files and using a compatible browser.

 Clone directory locally and open "alignmentviewer.org.html"

+You can also use it without cloning the repository by accessing http://alignmentviewer.org

 # Quick Start
-FIXME: Try files in the examples folder???
+You can see how it works by using an example situated in the examples folder.